ABMgym/notes/LM.md

 For each input, the model computes the loss against two possible target labels.
 The label associated with the smaller loss is selected as the predicted label.
 - **Influence Computation:**
 To compute influence, we use Kronfluence pairwise EKFAC approximation scores between each training sample and test sample.
 Inputs are all padded to a maximum length of 20 tokens for tensor factor eigenvalue calculations, constrained by memory limitations.
+- **Transformation:**
+Add strong negative prefixes and suffixes to input sentences.
+Input = 'So Sorry!!! ' + input + ' This is NOT true at all.
+This is absolutely wrong!'

 ## Poisoned Evaluation Accuracy
 | Task Name                                                             | Samples | Pretrained Accuracy | Poisoned Accuracy |